lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 # comments: false
 ---

 I created a collection of 36 photos that, in my opinion, best represent my experience in Tübingen (Germany).
-Those pictures cover a period from October 2021 to September 2022 and were mainly taken in Tübingen and in the surrounding area, with just few exceptions coming from some other attractive German cities.
+These pictures cover a period from October 2021 to September 2022 and were mainly taken in Tübingen and in the surrounding area, with just few exceptions coming from some other attractive German cities.

 The collection is entitled "[One year in Tü.
 A chapter.]()" and it is fully available on my [Pixelfed profile](https://pixelfed.uno/@bonte.lu).
-All the photos are available under the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All the photos are published under the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 <!---
 This blog post is part of a Tübingen themed project made of three posts, so you may want to also visit the Tübingen Survival Guide for International Students (coming soon!) and the [Tübingen Hiking Guide](https://lucabontempi.com/blog/tuebingen_hiking_guide/). --->